Layered intrusion: Causes of layering

-The causes of layering in large ultramafic intrusions include convection, thermal diffusion, settling of phenocrysts, assimilation of wall rocks and fractional crystallization.
+The causes of layering in large ultramafic intrusions are not well understood but leading hypotheses include convection, thermal diffusion, settling of phenocrysts, assimilation of wall rocks and fractional crystallization.

-The primary mechanism for forming cumulate layers is, of course, the accumulation of layers of mineral crystals on the floor or roof of the intrusion.
+The primary mechanism for forming cumulate layers is thought to be the accumulation of layers of mineral crystals on the floor or roof of the intrusion.
 Rarely, plagioclase is found in cumulate layers at the top of intrusions, having floated to the top of a much denser magma.
 Here it can form anorthosite layers.

 Accumulation occurs as crystals are formed by fractional crystallisation and, if they are dense enough, precipitate out from the magma.
 In large, hot magma chambers having vigorous convection and settling, pseudo-sedimentary structures such as flow banding, graded bedding, scour channels, and foreset beds, can be created.
 The Skaergaard intrusion in Greenland is a prime example of these quasi-sedimentary structures.

 Whilst the dominant process of layering is fractional crystallisation, layering can also result in a magma body through assimilation of the wall rocks.
 This will tend to increase the silica content of the melt, which will eventually prompt a mineral to reach the liquidus for that magma composition.
 Assimilation of wall rocks takes considerable thermal energy, so this process goes hand in hand with the natural cooling of the magma body.
 Often, assimilation can only be proven by detailed geochemistry.

 Often, cumulate layers are polyminerallic, forming gabbro, norite and other rock types.
 The terminology of cumulate rocks, however, is usually used to describe the individual layers as, for instance, pyroxene-plagioclase cumulates.

 Monomineralic cumulate layers are common.
 These may be economically important, for instance magnetite and ilmenite layers are known to form titanium, vanadium deposits such as at Windimurra intrusion and hard-rock iron deposits (such as at Savage River, Tasmania).
 Chromite layers are associated with platinum-palladium group element (PGE) deposits, the most famous of these being the Merensky Reef in the Bushveld Igneous Complex.

 The central section or upper sections of many large ultramafic intrusions are poorly layered, massive gabbro.
 This is because as the magma differentiates it reaches a composition favouring crystallisation of only two or three minerals; the magma may also have cooled by this stage sufficiently for the increasing viscosity of the magma to halt effective convection, or convection may stop or break up into inefficient small cells because the reservoir becomes too thin and flat.

 Crystal accumulation and layering can expel interstitial melt that migrates through the cumulate pile, reacting with it.